AlexKanakis5/web_project/ProjectDiary.md

 <li>Student can invite 2nd/3rd professor
 <li>Professors can accept invites
 <li>When invite is accepted diploma is added to the main page

+## 3. Added upload pdf file for student

+<li>Student can now upload pdf files for each diploma that they are concerned
+<li>Also added it back to professor